How to squeeze extra quality family time in during the crazy weekday with these bite-sized weeknight family activities.

 2. Add Conversation Starters to Your Dinner…or to Your Commute

-You can print out one of thousands of free family conversation starters printables (be sure to check out the money conversation starters deck, too!), and keep them at the dinner table in a mason jar (or something plastic that the kids can’t break).
+You can print out one of thousands of free family conversation starters PDFs (be sure to check out the money conversation starters deck, too!), and keep them at the dinner table in a mason jar (or something plastic that the kids can’t break).

 Have each person take a turn picking one out, and then answering it.
 You can either have each person answer just the question they pick, or each person at the table answer the same question picked by someone.